-Join Fine Gardening, the nation’s premier source for trusted gardening information, for this special day of seminars from some of the country’s leading horticultural minds and practitioners.
+Join Fine Gardening on March 15th for this special day of seminars from some of the country’s leading horticultural minds and practitioners.
 This series takes a step beyond the basics, offering practical solutions and science-based information to make your garden healthier and more beautiful.
 This is the knowledge that makes the difference in a garden.
 Knowing some of what these experts know is essential to bringing your garden closer to what you have always dreamed it could be.
 The chance to learn from such expertise in one day is an opportunity not to be missed!

 Details and Tickets

-The Fine Gardening Seminar Series: Expert Solutions for Avid Gardeners
+The Fine Gardening Seminar Series: Practical Solutions for Avid Gardeners

 A good nursery will present you with plenty of options.
 But how do you know to choose this plant or that one?
 Which cultivar is better?
 For anyone wishing a plant tag could provide some useful information, this talk is for you.
 Richard Hawke, plant evaluation manager at the Chicago Botanic Garden, will present a variety of proven perennials, including new selections and old favorites, from over 30 years of comparative trials.